AlexanderEggers/autotarget/README.md

 2. Call your target!

 Before you can call your DemoActivity, you **have to** inject the current Context object by using the ContextProvider class which is provided by the library.
-This call simplifies the usage and should avoid dragging the Context reference to each and every part of your application!
+This call simplifies the usage and should avoid dragging the Context reference to each and every part of your application (**if you are using the library [Archknife][3], you don't need to do this step**)!
 To call your DemoActivity, you need to create a reference of the TargetService class.
 You need to use one of the execute methods provided by this class.
 Activity based calls require a ActivityTarget object.
 This can be received by using the generated class ActivityTargets.
 This class holds all relevant methods to generate the needed ActivityTarget object for you.

 ```kotlin